Published poems/essays are organized alphabetically by journal name.

 The Laurel Review, “Soil Taxonomy” (print; available for purchase)

-The MacGuffin, Vol. XXXVIII, No. 2, fall 2022, “X Marks the Spot” (print; available for purchase)
+The MacGuffin, Vol. XXXVIII, No. 2, fall 2022, “X Marks the Spot” (print; available for purchase); Vol. XL, No. 2, April 2025, “Love Poem for Namaste; Or, a Divine Flow for Elevation,” “Left” (semi-finalists in Poet Hunt 29, available for purchase)

-The McNeese Review/Boudin, “Marching Band Perp Walk”* and “How to Get Away with Slinging a Celine,” (Marching Band Perp Walk” nominated for a 2019 “Best of the Net” Award); “Self-Portrait as God’s Greatest GIF”
+The McNeese Review/Boudin, “Marching Band Perp Walk”* and “How to Get Away with Slinging a Celine,” (“Marching Band Perp Walk” nominated for a 2019 “Best of the Net” Award); “Self-Portrait as God’s Greatest GIF”

-Matter Monthly, “Kapok Tree,” “Ritual
+Matter Monthly, “Kapok Tree,” “Ritual”

 The Maynard, “The Gee Whiz Element of Tropical Storms and Symphonies,” “A Symptom of Resignation”

-Menacing Hedge, “When Judge Judy Asks If You’re on Psychotropic Meds,” “Out Here in Television Land,” and “Contract Law, to the Letter”
+Menacing Hedge, “When Judge Judy Asks If You’re on Psychotropic Meds,” “Out Here in Television Land,” “Contract Law, to the Letter”

 Michigan Quarterly Review, “I Commiserate with the Pygmy Octopus Found in the Miami Beach Parking Garage,” “Custody”